 - Assess performance

-- Calculate key metrics to evaluate achievement of business goals, uncover trends, or develop alternative strategies
+- Calculate key metrics to evaluate the achievement of business goals, uncover trends, or develop alternative strategies

 - Performance assessment and collaboration: Specific measures vary from one situation to the next, but generally fall into two categories: